Maintaining the stem cell niche in multicellular models of epithelia: The model

 \subsection{Multicellular overlapping spheres model}

-We are interested in understanding the phenomenon of loss of the stem cell niche in a three dimensional multicellular overlapping spheres model of epithelia.
+We are interested in understanding the phenomenon of loss of the proliferative cell niche in a three dimensional multicellular overlapping spheres model of epithelia.
 Specifically, we look at interfollicular epidermal (IFE) tissue.
 This agent based model approximates cells as spherical agents which are able to overlap.
+In the epidermis we know that keratinocytes are not spherical, they begin in the basal layer as vertical ellipsoids \cite{corcuff93,zhang15} with diameter around 10~$\mu$m, increasing to approximately 15~$\mu$m in the spinosum and 18~$\mu$m in the granulosum \cite{koehler11}.
+In the corneum cells are long and flat with horizontal diameter of 20--40~$\mu$m and a height of less than 0.5~$\mu$m \cite{bouwstra03,kashibuchi02,menon02}.
+Given we are interested in the basal and spinous layers, spheres are expected to be a good estimate of the dynamics in these layers where cells are close to spherical.

 Cells interact with each other, and with a membrane boundary, through attractive and repulsive forces.
 The forces we use are based on those used by \citet{li13} and \citet{pathmanathan09}.
 We also introduce a new force to the system: the rotational force during division, which is described at the end of this section.

 In the IFE the upward movement of cells occurs due to the division of cells in the basal layer which push differentiated cells upwards through the tissue.
 Cell division is modelled using a stochastic rule-based model \cite{li13,pitt-francis09} where cell cycle duration is randomly chosen from a uniform distribution.
 Of particular interest in this paper is how the mechanics of cellular division are modelled.
 This is described in detail below, along with the interactive forces and the boundary conditions which are experienced by cells.